ChamanAgrawal/GSoC19_Report/README.md

 [[1, 1, 1, 2], [1, 2, 3, 4]]
 ```
 ####  Hecke insertion
-The Hecke RSK algorithm returns a pair of an increasing tableau P and a set-valued standard tableau Q. The construction is similar to the classical RSK algorithm, we first insert x into the fisrt row of P, then into the next row of the resulting tableau, and so on, until the construction terminates.
+The Hecke RSK algorithm returns a pair of an increasing tableau P and a set-valued standard tableau Q. The construction is similar to the classical RSK algorithm, we first insert x into the first row of P, then into the next row of the resulting tableau, and so on, until the construction terminates.
 The Hecke insertion has two cases in insertion.
 Suppose we are inserting x into row R of P then:

 * **Case 1**: If there exists an entry y in row R such that x < y, then let y be the minimal such entry.
 We replace this entry y with x if the result is still an increasing tableau.

-* **Case 2**: No such y exists, then we append x to the end of R. If the result is an increasing tableau we add the box that we have just filled with x in P to the shape of Q, and fill it with the one-element set { i }, and otherwise we find the bottommost box of the column containing the rightmost box of row R, and add i to the entry of Q in this box (this entry is a set, since Q is set-valued).
+* **Case 2**: No such y exists, then we append x to the end of R. If the result is an increasing tableau we add the box that we have just filled with x in P to the shape of Q and fill it with the one-element set { i }, and otherwise we find the bottommost box of the column containing the rightmost box of row R, and add i to the entry of Q in this box (this entry is a set, since Q is set-valued).

 **Reference**: A. Buch, A. Kresch, M. Shimozono, H. Tamvakis, and A. Yong.
 [Stable Grothendieck polynomials and K-theoretic factor sequences](https://arxiv.org/abs/math/0601514).
 Math.
 Ann.
 340 Issue 2, (2008), pp. 359--382.